ICPC-TUM/website/content/icpc/during.md

 Shortly before the end, you will probably end up with some problems that did not work.
 From our experience it is better to try to get these working instead of beginning a totally new problem and ending up with a half-finished implementation when the contest ends.
 In the end, just try to submit different versions that you believe could work.

-## Team Composition

-Before the contest, get an overview of the skills of your team.
-Oftentimes there are some things that one of the team members is good at that you can use.
-For example, if you know that a problem needs C++, let it be implemented by the one who can use C++ best.
-Also, it may prove useful to have dedicated experts for certain types of problems.
-Have, for example, one specialist for algorithms on graphs that can focus on solving all problems using graphs in a set.
-In this way you can focus on different areas when you train to solve problems.

 ## Mindset